 What Causes Perinatal Depression?

-Perinatal Depression is a mood disorder that has the potential to affect every mother—no matter what race, ethnicity, culture, or socioeconomic status of the mother and family.
+Perinatal Depression is a mood disorder that has the potential to affect every mother—no matter what ancestry, ancestral background, culture, or economic and social standing of the mother and family.
 The mother is not at fault and does not somehow bring Perinatal depressive symptoms upon themselves.

 Perinatal depression has no one specific cause.
 Several research findings suggest that the cause of perinatal depression may be genetic or environmental.
 A person’s stress during pregnancy can also contribute to perinatal depression.